 40 hours of volunteer service and 8 hours of advanced training must be completed and submitted by December 31 to receive the current year’s pin.
 Pin design is retired each year.
-The 2017 recertification pin is the Kemp’s ridley sea turtle.
-The 2018 Recertification pin is an Ocelot.
+The 2018 recertification pin is an ocelot.

 Our chapter is proud to have eleven diamond dragonflies: Kip Kiphart 2007, Angelo Falzarano 2009, Priscilla Stanley 2009, Tom Collins 2009, Ron Hood 2010, Jim Stanley 2011, Kristie Denbow 2012, Cathy Downs 2013, Gracie Waggener 2015, Glenn Randow 2015, and Stephen Bishop 2017.

 We are honored to have two emerald dragonflies among us.
 Kip Kiphart reached the 10,000 hour milestone in October 2012.
 Ronald Hood reached the 10,000 hour milestone in November 2014.